fabianjaeger1/PersonalWebsite/content/about/index.md

 ### Additional

 I will also leave some of my write-ups here, in case anyone can find use in them:
-- [Quantenmechanik I](Quantenmechanik.pdf): This is a 200 page 'summary' of the content covered in the quantum mechanics I course from the Fall Semester 2019.
+- [Quantenmechanik I](Quantenmechanik.pdf): This is a 200 page 'summary' in German of the content covered in the quantum mechanics I course from the Fall Semester 2019.
 <!-- - [Bachelor Thesis](Bachelor_Thesis.pdf) -->